Jeffersonszn43/Otto-LC-Project/README.md

 ## Otto LC Robotic Control Platform

 ##### This is a web application that will allow users to control the Otto LC robot that we designed based on the Otto LC robot platform.
 The web application was built using the SB Admin Bootstrap template.
-The web application uses Bluetooth Low Energy to allow the robot to connect to the web application allowing users to have control over the robot.
+The web application uses Bluetooth Low Energy to allow the robot to connect to the web application, allowing users to have control over the robot.
 The web application allows for:

 - Direct control using the arrow keys on your keyboard.
 - Dance Mode, where users can select a dance from a predefined list.